Indian Geography / Agriculture

 subsistence level which means it is a kind of farming in which crops that are grown, are consumed by the farmer himself and his family.

-which the same field is used for different crops at the same time.
-It also follows Crop Rotation where legume based crops are used in place of main crops for
+format in which the same field is used for different crops at the same time.
+It also follows Crop Rotation where legume based crops are used in place of

-some duration.
-Sometimes, it also follows Fallowing where the land will be kept idle for sometime after its usage so that soil replenishment happens naturally.
+main crops for some duration.
+Sometimes, it also follows Fallowing where the land will be kept idle for sometime after its usage so that soil

 Major Crops of India

-- Food crops comprise of Cereals and Pulses.
-Cereals are further classified Fine Cereals and Coarse Cereals.
+Food crops comprise of Cereals and Pulses.
+Cereals are further classified as Fine Cereals and Coarse Cereals.
 Rice and Wheat constitute Fine Cereals.
 Coarse